cajacko/project-journal/projects/zero-to-hero.md

 ## Updates 🔼

+### 2020-09-19 - 2020-09-26

+Started building out a basic paper version from the latest rules.
+Writing cards as I go so I can iterate more quickly and play test more.
+Need to be careful not to let number of cards or complexity get to out of hand.
+Can easily see how I'll make too many.

 ### 2020-09-10 - 2020-09-18

 Spent some time trying to streamline the upgrade process, both in terms of abilities and gadgets.
 Ended up creating a little player sheet to help with this.